MDSplus/Documentation/docs/reference/mdstcl.md

 See also: `show current`

-> Note from Mark W: The "current" shot number is stored in a file, "shotid.sys", which is located in the <tree_path> directory.
-This approach works well when each type of tree has its own <tree_path> directory.
-However, the "shotid.sys" approach doesn't work well with the "default_tree_path".
-For example, suppose experiment A uses the same <default_tree_path> and experiment B.   Then, A's shots will clobber the current shot number for B and vice versa.
-This document should not mention all of the detail described above, but perhaps should mention the "shotid.sys" file.

 ### `set default NODE_PATH`
 Set your current location in an open tree.
 The `set default` command is similar to a `cd` command in a file system.
 The default location in the tree hierarchy affects things like the `directory` command as well as all commands that take a node-path as an argument.
 Node paths specified as relative path strings are resolved by finding the node relative to the current default location in the tree.